Library services and resources during COVID-19

 Locate a specific article by citation or DOI

-Library stacks are closed while the campus is closed.
+Library stacks are currently closed.
 However, if you need an article, chapter, or front/back matter of a book, we can send you a PDF via email with the Article/Chapter Scan & Deliver service.

 If you need books or other physical items from the collection, you can make a request through the Contactless Book Pickup service.

-The course reserves rooms are closed while the campus is closed.
+The course reserves rooms are currently closed.
 Items from the course reserves collection cannot be borrowed at this time.
 The online course reserves system remains available 24/7.

 Many professors have posted online readings in the course reserves system through the Library.
 The Library ensures copyright compliance as part of this service.
 Many other professors have adopted open textbooks to assist their students during these challenging times.